 You might be licking fresh wounds in the aftermath of your BPD break-up, or you may have somehow gotten beyond craving your Borderline at this point.
 If that's true, and you're continuing to ache and obsess, it's very likely you're beating yourself up for staying too long--or getting involved at all.
 This is counterproductive, and stopping it with effective new tools can be learned.

+You've always been hard on yourself.
 In reality, it's been easier subjecting yourself to the Borderline's abuse than hanging out with your own, because when you're beating-up on yourself, you can't defend against your attacker!
 Basically, you're pouring salt on open wounds that are still trying to heal.
 How much sense does that make?!

-The toughest part of having gotten tangled up with a borderline disordered individual, is that they always leave you with toxic shame.
+The toughest part of having gotten tangled up with a BPD individual, is that they always leave you with toxic shame.
 Borderlines have an uncanny ability to get you to open-up, be vulnerable and trust them.
-You generally feel pretty safe at the beginning--which may be because they're so frank with you, due to their lack of boundaries!
+You generally feel pretty safe at the beginning--which may be because they're so candid with you, due to their lack of boundaries!
 You think to yourself; "gee, if they're so revealing about themselves, maybe it's okay for me to be, too."
 A sincere person naturally inspires our trust--but the Borderline can play-act at sincerity, and then drop you on your head without remorse or conscience.

-The sad reality is, you've probably been way too hard on yourself your entire life--and that's what made you susceptible to this person in the first place!
-You did not develop self-worth issues during this affair--they were cultivated in you from a really early age.
-It's critical for us to correct that, or you'll be likely to repeat this painful experience over and over again, no matter how savvy you've become about Borderline Personality Disorder.
-It's either this, or you'll never trust yourself to love anyone again--and that's just tragic.
+Contrary to what you might believe right now, you did not develop self-worth issues during this affair~ they were cultivated in you from a very early age onward.
+It's crucial to correct this condition with solid professional help, or you'll likely repeat this painful experience over and over again, regardless of how educated or savvy you get about Borderline Personality Disorder!
+Either this, or you'll never trust yourself to love again~ and that's just plain tragic.